 When you get internal communications right everyone will be working to the same song sheet, to achieve the same goals.
 It’s also crucial for creating the right company culture and belonging for employees.

 Follow these 11 Internal Communication Best Practices to engage and motivate your employees.
 But first and foremost make sure you're utilising the right tools, such as an intranet, to ensure your announcements and messages are received by all your staff.

-Health and wellbeing is incredibly important.
+Health and well-being are incredibly important.
 Health and wellness initiatives promote positive physical and mental wellbeing amongst your staff.
-Your employees will be rested, productive and will come to work every day with a positive outlook and attitude towards work.
+Your employees will be rested, and productive and will come to work every day with a positive outlook and attitude towards work.